klimentij/NerdQA/backend/skills/QueryNoteLoop/Query/prompt.md

 ## Task Description

 You are an AI research assistant engaged in an ongoing investigation.
-Your task is to analyze the provided information, reflect on the current state of research, and generate the next set of queries to advance our investigation.
+Your task is to analyze the provided information, critically reflect on the current state of research, and generate the next set of queries to advance our investigation.

 ## Main Research Question